soc82/photon-test/wp-content/plugins/wp-gdpr-compliance/readme.txt

 4. Control the link to your privacy policy, activate the request user data page and more.

 == Changelog ==

+= 1.5.2 =
+*Release date: 21th May, 2019*
+* Tested with WordPress 5.2.
+* Load accepted consents with JavaScript to improve performance.
+* Use different text when all consent is required.
+* When standard Consent bar/button colors are used, no empty attributes will be added to the elements.
+* Bugfix: WP Registration integration now also works on MultiSite, accepted consent on registering gets added to the 'wpgdprc_log' table.
+* Bugfix: Error shown in the WooCommerce Order page is removed.

+= 1.5.1 =
+*Release date: April 30th, 2019*
+* Bugfix: 'token' column not being added to access_request table for new users.

+= 1.5.0 =
+*Release date: March 13th, 2019*
+* Bugfix: JavaScript error when no active consents are added.

 = 1.4.9 =
 *Release date: March 12th, 2019*